Financial Reporting Standard 8: Accounting Policies, Changes in Accounting Estimates and Errors

 When changing the accounting policy of your business, the FRS 8 only recognises a modification in accounting policies if:

 - The modification enhances the dependability and the relevance of the information stated in the financial statements.

 - The modification is required by the FRS (Also see FRS 2and FRS 7)

 Often, it is difficult for you to measure some items on your financial statement because of inherent business transactions and uncertainties.

 In such a circumstance, you need to approximate the values.
 The estimate procedure includes judgment based on the currently available and trusted data.
 For instance, you might need to estimate bad debts, product obsolesce and the fair value of financial assets or financial liabilities.

 According to FRS 8, the use of logical estimate is essential in the preparation of financial statements and does not compromise their reliability and relevance.
 You might have to modify the estimates you made if there is a new modification in the estimated value.
-For instance, you estimate RM 200 for bad debts, then part of the bad debts is cleared, you might need to revise the initial estimate.
+For instance, you make a RM 200 doubtful debts as a contra account, then part of the bad debts is cleared, you might need to revise the initial estimate.

 Practically, every company would face a modification in accounting estimates and errors when there is too much variables come into play when preparing the financial statements.